danvega/up-and-running-with-vuejs/challenges/final-challenge/README.md

 # Up & Running with VueJS Final Challenge

-In this final challenge you are going to take what you have learned in this course and build a small application.
-In a previous lesson we built a friends application that looped over a list of friends using the `v-for` directive.
+In this final challenge, you are going to take what you have learned in this course and build a small application.
+In a previous lesson, we built a friends application that looped over a list of friends using the `v-for` directive.
 We are going to do something similar here but add some functionality to it.

 ## Challenge Instructions